zkoss/zkdoc/zk_component_ref/Grid.md

 `[default: false]`
 `[inherit: true]`[^2]

-Specifies whether to sort the model when the following cases:
+{% include versionSince\|5.0.7 %} Specifies whether to sort the model when the following cases:

 - <javadoc method="setModel(ListModel)">org.zkoss.zul.Grid</javadoc>is
   called and